 The main developer will take on any IT project as long as it is challenging enough and he considers his skills will do it justice.

-We are acutely aware that there are many internet sites that pack as much as they can into physically available page space.
-This is seemingly done in an attempt to catch visitors attention and 'inform'?
-And yes a sense of movement is nice but 'more' is not always more.
+Many internet sites pack as much as they can into the physically available page space.
+This is seemingly done in an attempt to catch visitors' attention and 'inform' (or maybe just to punch them in the face?)

-However we do like to take full advantage of all the space available on larger screens so making the designs and message appropriate for each device.
-(For example: this may mean less text for some items on smaller, more mobile devices)
+We do however like to take full advantage of all the space available on larger screens so making the designs and message appropriate for each device.
+(For example: this may mean less text or a condensed message for some items on smaller, more mobile devices when people are busy)

-A website should be an honest, direct and concise communication between an entity with something useful to say and the recipient looking for that straightforward usefulness.
+A website should be an honest, direct and concise communication between an entity with something useful to say and recipients seeking that straightforward usefulness.
 Sounds simple!

-Nothing else matters, and anything else is just a waste of everyone's time!
+Nothing else matters, and anything else is just a waste of time!

-Good website design is also much more than the graphics, text and effects you see on the page.
+Good website design is also much more than the graphics, text and effects you see on the screen.

-And once you have the content and design layout which works to usefully communicate your straight message, then SEO (and maybe later SEM) are important elements in the mix.
-But again without the artificial 'stuffing' of pages with unnatural, 'black-hat' attempts to circumnavigate Google's aim of bringing internet users the most useful and relevant content.
+Once you have the content and design layout which works to usefully communicate your clear message, then SEO (and maybe later SEM) are important elements in the mix.
+But again without the artificial 'stuffing' of pages with unnatural, 'black-hat' attempts to circumnavigate Google's good aim of bringing internet users the most useful and relevant content.